Van Life With Your Dog: The Complete 2026 Guide

 This post may contain affiliate links.
 Disclosure

-Updated for 2026 with current van build recommendations, gear reviews, and practical tips from full-time van lifers with dogs.
+Updated February 2026 with current van build recommendations, gear reviews, temperature management protocols, and practical tips from full-time van lifers with dogs.

 Van life and dogs are a natural combination.
-The freedom to wake up in a new location every morning, the constant access to outdoor spaces, the simplified lifestyle that prioritizes experiences over possessions.
+The freedom to wake up in a new location every morning, constant access to outdoor spaces, a simplified lifestyle that prioritizes experiences over possessions.
 Dogs thrive in this life.
-And after 14 months of full-time van life with my Black Lab, Diesel, I can say that he is the happiest he has ever been.
+After 14 months of full-time van life with a Black Lab, the transformation in daily happiness is undeniable.

 Choosing the Right Van